 2018 is gonna be a fun year at the movies!
 Were I trading on the Stock Market, I would most definitely buy *Disney as 2018 will belong to this studio (with The Last Jedi closing out 2017) which will clean up via Marvel Studios, Pixar and Lucas Film.

-My pick for Sleeper Hit comes from Disney, as well: Ava Du Vernay’s adaptation of A Wrinkle in Time, which hits theaters March 9th (and is the first in a series, launching a new franchise).
+Meanwhile my pick for Sleeper Hit comes from Disney, as well: Ava Du Vernay’s adaptation of A Wrinkle in Time, which hits theaters March 9th (and is the first in a series, launching a new franchise).
 Oprah, Reese Witherspoon and Mindy Kaling Are Featured In The Trailer

 Meanwhile, mark your calendar and alert your stock broker because here’s what’s on tap:

 - A Wrinkle in Time March 9th — See above!
+A recent Time Magazine cover shares my prediction, as well.

 - Lara Croft: Tomb Raider March 16th — The re-boot stars Alicia Vikander and Dominic West.
 Roar Uthaug directs.